cacao-org/docs/pages/cacao/cacao_selfRM.md

 ### 1.1.
 Overview

 The `selfRM` refers to the measured modal response matrix.
 This is a 3D file, written as a FITS file.
 The axes are x: measured WFS mode, y: excited DM mode, and z: time step after excitation command is sent.
-The `selfRM` is acquired which the `mfilt` compute unit.
+The `selfRM` is acquired within the `mfilt` compute unit.

 {% include tip.html content="
 `selfRM` is very useful for diagnostics of an AO loop, both in open loop (gain=0) and close loop.
 It is recommended to run it before attempting to close the loop to check the DM and WFS modes are self-consistent.
-A clean diagonal signal is `selfRM` is almost certainly indicating that the loop will close with good performance.
+A clean diagonal signal in `selfRM` is almost certainly indicating that the loop will close with good performance.
 " %}

-{% include warning.html content="The modal control loop should be closed for `selfTM` acquisition.
+{% include warning.html content="The modal control loop should be closed for `selfTM` acquisition (`mfilt` should be running with loop ON).
 To acquire the open loop `selfRM`, set loop gain to zero.
 " %}